jgonera/autoless/README.md

 * Dependency tracking (if a file imported by other files changes, they get compiled).
-* Growl notifications (a notification with summary shows up after each time something is compiled).
+* Cross-platform notifications via [node-notifier](https://www.npmjs.com/package/node-notifier) (a notification with summary shows up after each time something is compiled).